MeralSavas/Website-Page-with-Router/Readme.md

 - ReactJS

-### At the end of the project, students will be able to;

-- Improve coding skills within HTML & CSS & JS & ReactJS.

-- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1: Create React App using `yarn create react-app clarusway-web-page-with-router` or `npx create-react-app clarusway-web-page-with-router`.